“Hear my prayer, Lord; let my cry for help come to You…. In my distress I groan aloud and am reduced to skin and bones.”

 Here in Israel, it is a national day of mourning for the genocide of the Jewish People in Europe and the resistance fighters who stood up to the Nazis.

-Last night at sunset and again this morning at 11 a.m., in cities and communities throughout Israel, men, women, and children of all ages stood at attention as the woeful cry of the sirens blasted throughout the farthest reaches of the country, reminding us of the catastrophic number of Jewish dead in the Shoah (Holocaust).
+Tonight at sunset and again tomorrow morning at 10 a.m., in cities and communities throughout Israel, men, women, and children of all ages will stand at attention as the woeful cry of the sirens blast throughout the farthest reaches of the country, reminding us of the catastrophic number of Jewish dead in the Shoah (Holocaust).

-For two minutes the entire nation stood in silence in honor of the six million who were slaughtered by the Nazis and their collaborators.
+For two minutes the entire nation will stand in silence in honor of the six million who were slaughtered by the Nazis and their collaborators.

-At a previous Yom HaShoah state ceremony at Yad VaShem (Holocaust Memorial Museum) in honor of the six million who perished in the Holocaust, Israeli Prime Minister Benjamin Netanyahu stated:
+At a previous Yom HaShoah state ceremony at Yad VaShem (Holocaust Memorial Museum) in honor of the six million who perished in the Holocaust, former Israeli Prime Minister Benjamin Netanyahu stated: